Frequently Asked Questions: University of Utah Sports Residency

 - How many residents are in the program?
-We accept 4 residents per year.
+We will accept 1 resident in our inaugural year (2019) and expect to add a second resident position the following year.

 - Is the program open to new graduates?
 Yes!
-We have employed both novice and more experienced PTs.
+We welcome applications from both novice and more experienced PTs.
 There are benefits both to starting a career with residency and to waiting until you have more experience.
 Optimal timing differs for each applicant.

 - What are characteristics of successful residents?
 Desirable applicants include those who: